 Will offline donations be doubled during the December Challenge Phase?

-No. All donations during the December Challenge Phase must be made online through the ‘donate online’ button on your chosen charity’s project page on the Big Give website, without exception.
+No. All donations during the December Challenge Phase must be made online through the ‘Donate Online Now’ button on your chosen charity’s project page on the Big Give website, without exception.
 This is because we need to have a live record of donations in order to manage the various matching funds for the duration of the Christmas Challenge and cannot, therefore, allow for offline donations.

 Will the charity be able to see my donation details?